Convert NTFS to FAT32 without Partition Reformatting and Data Losing

 As we all know, FAT32 is an earlier file system while NTFS is much superior to it.
 They have so many differences that the shift from NTFS to FAT32 can not be accomplished simply.
 If we use the method mentioned above, we may face the embarrassment of data losing.
 Then is there another way which can make it come true?

 Of course, there is.
-AOMEI Partition Assistant Standard Edition built-ins a FREE NTFS to FAT32 Converter, which is the best choice.
+AOMEI Partition Assistant Standard Edition builds-in a FREE NTFS to FAT32 Converter, which is the best choice.
 It does not only offset the Windows Command Line Prompt's shortage, but also can support various service platforms, including Windows 8/7/Vista/XP/2000 and Windows Server 2000/2003/2008, no matter they are 32 bit or 64 bit.
 By means of it, to convert NTFS to FAT32 is not a difficult task any more.